RentTheRunway/conduit/README.md

 ## What versions of Java are supported

-As of August 2017, Java 7 and Java 8 are supported.
+As of July 2019, Java 8 is supported.
-Support for Java 6 has ended.
+Support for Java 6 and Java 7 has ended.